How to Spot a Lie (and Deliver Alternative Truth)

 The inevitable delays and incongruences between the spoken words and the deliberately generated body cues will be instantly intercepted by the human eye, processed and questioned on the subconscious level, resulting in “cognitive dissonance” – that fleeting impression that makes us suspicious when somebody is telling a lie.

 Just to give you an example.
-Almost exactly 19 years ago today, President Clinton proclaimed, “I did not have sexual relations with that woman…” Have a look at this footage.
+Some of you may still recall this memorable moment when President Clinton officially declared, “I did not have sexual relations with that woman…” Have a look at this footage.
 Does Mr. Clinton look trustworthy?
 Most of us would doubt that.
 But what exactly is wrong?

 One of the ways to answer the question “What’s wrong?” in a real-life situation is to “calibrate” your internal lie-detector, i.e. to ask innocent questions that you know the answers to and watch if the body language of your interlocutor changes when you switch back to unwelcome questions.
 In the case of Mr. Clinton, we can compare his “denial” clip with the “admittance” clip.